wmiguita/curriculum-vitae/README.md

 ## Packages used
   * Bootstrap as design system
   * Nunjucks as template generator
-  * SCSS as css "language"/transpiler, I don't know the correct name
+  * SCSS for css pre-processor
-  * Gulp to automate tasks like CSS transpiling, HTML generation
+  * Gulp to automate tasks to CSS pre-process, generate HTML static files

 ## Usage